If we look at the lives of the saints, we can find faults. Far from discouraging us, this should give us a measure of hope.

 During the time of the Babylonian Captivity of the Papacy at the end of the 14th century and beginning of the 15th, when one pope resided in Avignon and another pope in Rome, saints found themselves on opposite sides of the rival popes, as confused as many of the common people were.

 7) The saints are people of their times.
 One wonders how anyone escapes being of his or her time.
 There were injustices around the saints that they did not speak out against.
-Saint Paul did not condemn slavery but encouraged slaves to obey their masters.
-Saint Thomas Aquinas considered women unequal to men.
+St. Paul did not condemn slavery but encouraged slaves to obey their masters.
+St. Thomas Aquinas considered women unequal to men.
 He believed their only task in life was to bear children.

 If we look at the lives of all the saints, we can certainly find faults.
 Far from discouraging us, this can give us courage.
 Perfection is not what we are striving for, unless it is as perfect a love as possible.